irenepsmith/ReadMeTest/.github/PULL_REQUEST_TEMPLATE/pull_request_template_new_example.md

 - [ ] All comments and strings have been reviewed, and the submitter has incorporated any and all suggested edits.

-- [ ] Metada has been added as necessary.
-(Should we add information about this somewhere?)
+- [ ] Metadata has been added as necessary.

 _By submitting this pull request, I confirm that my contribution is made under the terms of the Apache 2.0 license._